afmontes/canada-crs-calculator/README.md

 - Detailed breakdown of points by category
 - Visual comparison table for easy analysis
 - Updated for the March 25, 2025 Express Entry changes (removal of arranged employment points)
+- **Export results to PDF** for saving or sharing your calculations
+- **Automatic data saving** - your inputs are saved in your browser and restored when you return

 ## Scoring Categories Included